boeschenstein/vs2019Information/README.md

 ## Performance

-Tools: Options: Disable all XAML options, if you don't need it
+- Tools: Options: Disable all XAML options, if you don't need it
+- Text Editor: All Languages: Code Lense: disable it (also helps to reduce distraction, but unittest status might be helpful)

 ## ReSharper